 \subsection{The Atiyah-Bott-Goldman symplectic form}

-In \cite{Atiyah:1983}, Atiyah and Bott introduced a symplectic struture on the character variety of representations of closed surface groups in compact Lie group, generalizing Poincaré duality.
-This was later generalised by Goldman for non compact groups in \cite{Goldman:1986,Goldman:1984} and connected to the Weil--Petersson Kähler form.
-If identify the tangent space of $\Hn$ at $\rho$ with $H^1_\rho(\mk g)$, where $\mk g$ is the Lie algebra of $\sln$ then the symplectic form is given
+In \cite{Atiyah:1983}, Atiyah and Bott introduced a symplectic structure on the character variety of representations of closed surface groups in compact Lie group, generalising Poincaré duality.
+This was later generalised by Goldman for non-compact groups in \cite{Goldman:1986,Goldman:1984} and connected to the Weil--Petersson Kähler form.
+If we identify the tangent space of $\Hn$ at $\rho$ with $H^1_\rho(\mk g)$, where $\mk g$ is the Lie algebra of $\sln$ then the symplectic form is given

-where $A$ and $B$ are de Rham representatives of the classes $[A]$ and $[B]$.
-We denote by $\{,\}_S$ the associated Poisson bracket, called the {\em Atiyah--Bott--Goldman (ABG) Poisson bracket} in the sequel, and $\cA(S)$ the Poisson algebra of functions on $\Hn$.
-In the next paragraph, we show how to compute the Atiyah--Bott--Goldman bracket in the case of $\sln$ for the Wilson loops we introduced in the previous section.
+where $A$ and $B$ are de Rham representatives of the cohomology classes $[A]$ and $[B]$.
+We denote by $\{ \cdotp, \cdotp\}_S$ the associated Poisson bracket, called the {\em Atiyah--Bott--Goldman (ABG) Poisson bracket} in the sequel, and $\cA(S)$ the Poisson algebra of smooth functions on $\Hn$.
+In the next paragraph, we show how to compute the Atiyah--Bott--Goldman bracket, in the case of $\sln$, for the Wilson loops that we introduced in the previous section.